Warner Leisure Hotels: Sussex Coast

 Originally Southdean Holiday Camp.
 First opened in 1922 as 'New City Holiday Camp' by Sir Walter Blount on the site of an old aircraft factory in Middleton on Sea near Bognor Regis.
-The hangers were retained and converted into a dining hall, dance hall and indoor tennis courts.
-After the war it changed hands several times and a new hotel was added.
+The hangars were retained and converted into a dining hall, dance hall and indoor tennis courts.
+After the war, it changed hands several times and a new hotel was added.
 It had a number of different names over the years including Southdean, the South Coast Country Club and finally Sussex Coast holiday centre.
 For a time it was owned by the Dean family who had given Fred Pontin his start in 1946 by selling him their original camps at Brean Sands and Osmington Bay.
 In later years it was owned by Warners and then Shearings as an adults only camp.
 It closed in the late 1990s and the land has been redeveloped for housing.

 Self Catering Sites

-In the 1990s former Ladbrokes holidays camps were branded as Warner Self Catering sites - many of these sites have since been sold off or closed.
+In the 1990s former Ladbrokes holiday camps were branded as Warner Self Catering sites - many of these sites have since been sold off or closed.
 They were marketed as Holiday Centres and Holiday Villages.